-Although inequlities between autistic adults have not been studied extensively in health-related literature (Bishop-Fitzpatrick & Kind, 2017; Singh & Bunyak, 2019) this population access to services as post-secondary education and employment had been explored.
-Eilenberg, Paff, Harrison and Long, (2019) in the recent review they have published note disparities between SES classes and between different ethnic groups in access to transition programs, higher education, employment, independent living arrangement and social participation in favor for high SES and white ethnicity (see for example: Griffin et al., 2014; Kirby, 2016; Shattuck et al., 2012a; Wei et al., 2015).
-In addition to these disparities research have found geographical variation in the US in participation in vocational rehabilitation programs (Roux, Rast & Shattuck, 2020) and recently also in the eligibility to supplementary security income (Anderson et al., 2021).
-Health-related inequlities were found by Taylor and Henninger (2015) who reported more unmet service needs among ethnic minority.
-Benevides, Carretta, Rust and Shea (2021) have recently demonstrated ethnic inequlities in the likelihood to have full-dual eligible for both Medicare and Medicaid between white autistics and black, Asian/Pacific Islander or Hispanic autistic with specific variation across ages.
-Their findings indicate clear inequlities in eligibility for public health services.
-Another group that has recently been reported as suffering from excessive health accessibility barriers and poorer health is autistic from the LGBTQ community, who reported 35% of providers decline treating them (Hall et al., 2020).
-This community must be specifically regarded in the case of autism as gender identity formation is unique and alternative genders are more prevalent among autistics (George & Stokes, 2017; Glidden et al., 2016).
-To sum up, inequlities between autistic adults based on SES, ethnicity, and geographical location have been demonstrated in the literature, despite that in comparison to children this issue has yet been extensively explored.
+Although inequalities between autistic adults have not been studied extensively in health-related literature (Bishop-Fitzpatrick & Kind, 2017; Singh & Bunyak, 2019) this population’s access to services, such as post-secondary education and employment, have been explored.
+Eilenberg et al., (2019), in a recent review, note disparities between SES classes and between different ethnic groups in access to transition programs, higher education, employment, independent living arrangements, and social participation in favor of autistic people of high SES and white ethnicity (see for example: Shattuck et al., 2012a; Griffin et al., 2014; Wei et al., 2015; Kirby, 2016).
+In addition to these disparities, research has found geographical variations in the United States in terms of participation in vocational rehabilitation programs (Roux, Rast & Shattuck, 2020) and, recently, also in eligibility for supplementary security income (Anderson et al., 2021).
+Health-related inequalities were found by Taylor and Henninger (2015), who reported more unmet service needs among ethnic minorities.
+Benevides et al. (2021) recently demonstrated ethnic inequalities with specific variations across ages in terms of eligibility for full dual Medicare and Medicaid coverage between white autistic people and black, Asian/Pacific Islander or Hispanic autistic people.
+Their findings indicate clear inequalities in eligibility for public health services.
+Another group that has recently been reported as suffering from excessive barriers to healthcare and poorer health is autistic people from the LGBTQ community, who reported that 35% of providers declined them treatment (Hall et al., 2020).
+This community must be especially considered in the case of autism, as the gender identity formation of autistic people is unique, and alternative genders are more prevalent among autistic people (Glidden et al., 2016; George & Stokes, 2017).
+In summation, inequalities between autistic adults based on SES, ethnicity, and geographical location have been demonstrated in the literature, whereas this issue in the case of children has yet to be extensively explored.

 2.5.2.
-Between-Autistic Inequalities in Israel
+Intra-autistic inequalities in Israel

-In Israel inequalities in diagnosis had been documented in several studies.
-Meiri et al. (2011) mentioned inequalities in diagnosis between Jews and Bedouin Arabs in the south of Israel.
-Their conclusions correspond with data from other epidemiological studies that demonstrated disparities in diagnosis between Jews and Arabs (Abiri, 2013; M. Davidovitch, Hemo, Manning-Courtney, & Fombonne, 2013; Gal et al., 2012; Kerub et al., 2018; Raz, Weisskopf, Davidovitch, Pinto, & Levine, 2014; Segev et al., 2019) specifically in the southern Israel (Kerub et al., 2018; Kerub et al., 2021).
-Inequalities in diagnosis were also shown between non-Ultra-Orthodox Jews and Ultra-Orthodox Jews (M. Davidovitch et al., 2013; Raz et al., 2014; Segev et al., 2019); between SES groups with higher prevalence in high-income families (Abiri, 2013; M. Davidovitch et al., 2013; Kamer et al., 2004; Kerub et al., 2018; Segev et al., 2019); between different familial origin with higher prevalence of autism in families from European and American origin; between the center and the periphery; and between immigrants and natives Israelis (Abiri, 2013; Kamer et al., 2004; Kerub et al., 2018).
+In Israel, inequalities in diagnosis have been documented in several studies.
+Meiri et al. (2011) discusses inequalities in diagnosis between Jews and Bedouin Arabs in the south of Israel.
+Their conclusions correspond with data from other epidemiological studies that demonstrated disparities in diagnosis between Jews and Arabs (Gal et al., 2012; Abiri, 2013; Davidovitch et al., 2013; Raz et al., 2014; Kerub et al., 2018; Segev et al., 2019), specifically in southern Israel (Kerub et al., 2018; Kerub et al., 2021).
+Inequalities in diagnosis were also found between non-ultra-Orthodox Jews and ultra-Orthodox Jews (Davidovitch et al., 2013; Raz et al., 2014; Segev et al., 2019); between SES groups, with a higher prevalence in high-income families (Kamer et al., 2004; Abiri, 2013; Davidovitch et al., 2013; Kerub et al., 2018; Segev et al., 2019); between those from different family origins, with a higher prevalence in families from European and American origin; between the center and the periphery; and between immigrants and native Israelis (Kamer et al., 2004; Abiri, 2013; Kerub et al., 2018).